syntelos/spacetime-standalone/README.txt

     permits unindexed list operations on the child Spacetime objects of a container Spacetime object.

+  List index

+    When used as an ordered list, the array list structure is indexed in the list order for unsigned integer keys.

   XY[Z[T]] index

     The get(Spacetime) and put(Spacetime) methods implemented in the